Commercial Mortgage and Apartment Loan Refinance

 Principal Pay Down

-Principal pay down is obviously another important component of any commercial loan.
+Principal pay down is obviously another important component of any loan.
 However, for most owners, especially those with highly leveraged properties, cash flow is more pressing.
 High debt payments versus net cash after the expenses have been paid make it difficult for the borrower to look at this in any other way.

 Not sure which program is right for you?
-Contact a commercial mortgage expert at 1-800-687-0797 and let us help you make the right decision.
-Our Financial Center provides helpful tips and online tools designed to assist borrowers with the refinancing of their commercial properties.
+Contact a mortgage expert at 1-800-687-0797 and let us help you make the right decision.
+Our Financial Center provides helpful tips and online tools designed to assist borrowers with the refinancing of their properties.